Table of Contents

 For Temporary Relief:

-Some people get better results by putting the patch across the center of the top of your neck where the majority of head rotation occurs.
-The patch will loosen the whole area so that all of the muscles work become better balanced.
-Gentle tilting and turning of your head from side to side loosen the joints so that the muscles relax.
+Some people get better results by putting the patch across the center of the top of their neck, where most of the rotation occurs.
+The patch will loosen the whole area so that all of the muscles work and become better balanced.
+Gentle tilting and turning your head from side to side loosen the joints so that the muscles relax.

 Stretches and Exercises for Longer-Lasting Relief:

 Stretching the top of the neck will loosen the atlantoaxial joint.
-This joint is key releasing any pain pattern that involves stiffness while turning your neck.
+Notably, this joint is key to releasing any stiffness-related pain pattern while turning your neck.

 Stretching the bottom of the neck will be more tender.
 Focus on gentle stretches with extra repetitions while extending the head up and away from the shoulders.
 This often releases with a little click.